 Thursday afternoon in Atlanta, the Phillies' Joe Blanton took advantage of the Braves' apparent hurry to catch their flight, and put them away on just 88 pitches, giving him the second Maddux of 2012.
 Hat tip to Joe Blanton!
-Over the last ten years, this is only the 11th Maddux on fewer than 90 pitches (sort of a SuperMaddux, you might say).
+Over the last ten years, this is only the 11th Maddux on fewer than 90 pitches.
 Hours later, in Anaheim, during the last game of the night, the Blue Jays' Brandon Morrow was sitting at just 85 pitches as he headed out for the 9th inning.
 He had an excellent chance at throwing the second Maddux of the day!
-Alas, an 8-pitch battle against Erick Aybar all but ended that chance, and when Mike Trout watched strike one go by with two outs, the dream was over.
+Alas, an 8-pitch battle against Erick Aybar all but ended that chance.
 Morrow wound up using 102 pitches to finish off his shutout.
 Close, but no cigar.

 Two Madduxes in one day would truly have been special.
-It hasn't happened since 2005, and has occurred just six times altogether in the 25 years I have access to pitch count data for:
+It hasn't happened since 2005, and has occurred just six times altogether in the 25 years of the Maddux era.

 May 31, 1988: Dave Stieb (Blue Jays over Brewers) and Andy Hawkins (Padres over Phillies)